 The Danube is Europe’s second-longest river and its banks in Budapest are a part of Unesco World Heritage sites.
 A very popular way to explore the city and watch the top sights is by taking a river cruise during the day or the evening.

 6. Visit The Great Market Hall

 For food lovers, a market visit is a must-do in each new city.
-If you are travelling to Budapest, the Grand/Central Market Hall should be your best option to get acquainted with Hungarian cuisine and food culture.
-And what a plethora of flavours you will find!
+If you are traveling to Budapest, the Grand/Central Market Hall should be your best option to get acquainted with Hungarian cuisine and food culture.
+And what a plethora of flavors you will find!
 But in addition to the culinary delights, a large selection of Hungarian products (eg. lace, leather, embroidery, wines, ceramics..) can be found, so you can also collect your little tokens of Hungary here!
 You should not leave Budapest without visiting this market hall!

 # What and where to eat&drink in Budapest

 7.A cup of coffee at New York Cafe